Greginkansas/-openhab-openhab1wiki/Explanation-of-Sitemaps.md

 }
 ```

-Explaination:
+Explanation:
-- The sitemap "demo" with the shown title "Main Manu" is defined.
+- The sitemap "demo" with the shown title "Main Menu" is defined.
 - One first frame with a datestamp is shown.
 - You want a frame with a visual label "Demo".
 Then, inside the frame you want two elements:
   - An item called Group Demo with 1stfloor icon that contains 4 items.